Xrizoo/jdbcexp/README.md

 # jdbcexp
 Unload or export data from DB throught command line and JDBC connection.

+v3.2: Allow add exports to a single output file (parameter -a)

 v3.1: Some minor fixes

 v3.0: Connection parameters through command line